Right to explanation: France

 Scholars have noted that this right, while limited to administrative decisions, goes beyond the GDPR right to explicitly apply to decision support rather than decisions "solely" based on automated processing, as well as provides a framework for explaining specific decisions.
 Indeed, the GDPR automated decision-making rights in the European Union, one of the places a "right to an explanation" has been sought within, find their origins in French law in the late 1970s.

-South Korea

-South Korea is known to have the strictest regulations on data privacy among Asian countries.
-Penalties for data protection breaches include paying punitive damages, forfeiting profits, and holding senior executives of a company personally accountable.
-The country also has strict laws on the cross-border sharing of data; prohibited data transfer can lead to a fine of up to 3 percent of revenue.
-In 2016, Seoul rejected a request by Google to use mapping data due to security concerns.

-China

-In 2017, China partially implemented a new cyber security law that required personal information and other important data to be stored locally within the country.
-The international business community is concerned of the vague definition of the type of data that must be kept on servers within China.
-China takes data privacy seriously for its increasingly digital-savvy consumers.
-In January 2018, Ant Financial, Alibaba’s financial arm, came under fire after automatically enrolling users in a credit scoring affiliate.